20 Awesome Sources of Free Data

 This enables you to search available datasets that have been marked up properly according to the schema.org standard.

-While this could be viewed as a one-stop shop for datasets that includes data from sources like NASA and ProPublica, there are many niche datasets that may be better for certain purposes.
+While this could be viewed as a one-stop-shop for datasets that include data from sources like NASA and ProPublica, there are many niche datasets that may be better for certain purposes of course.

-You’re shown the results and each one is clickable to tell you:
+You’re shown the results and each one is clickable to tell you the name of the dataset, when it was last updated, and a description.

-With certain results you get more information, such as the formats in which the dataset is available.
+With certain results, you get more information, such as the formats in which the dataset is available.

 2. Google Trends

-With this tool, you can search for keywords and see a variety of information about them, including:
+With this tool, you can search for keywords and see a variety of information about them, including interest over time, interest by region, related topics, and related queries.

 You can select options including which country (or worldwide) you want to see, narrow it down to categories, or confine your search to all of the web, images, news, shopping, or YouTube.